-This process can be completed with just a collection of Excel spreadsheets, especially for larger organizations. cuick trac™ can help ensure that your organization meets all requirements for CMMC accreditation.
+This process can be completed with just a collection of Excel spreadsheets, especially for larger organizations.
+Cuick Trac can help ensure that your organization meets all requirements for CMMC accreditation.

-In addition, cuick trac™ utilizes a compliance management and audit accountability tool which stores the documentation required for every assessment objective and organizes it so auditors can easily find what they need during compliance assessments.
+In addition, Cuick Trac utilizes a compliance management and audit accountability tool that stores the documentation required for every assessment objective and organizes it so auditors can easily find what they need during compliance assessments.

 Speak with a System Security Plan (SSP) Advisor today